St. Michael - Evangelisch-Lutherische Kirchengemeinde Fürth - St. Michael

 1. November 2022

 Participated in the old town tour, very informative.
-Although we come from the area, we had never been to the old town, but we have to admit that we missed out on something.
+We come from the area but have never been to the old town, but we have to admit that we missed out on something.

 Doron